Skip to main content

 Organ Growth Without Body Growth in Guinea Pigs

-Increased fractional weights of adrenals, gut, kidneys, and spleen but did not stimulate overall body growth, weight gain, or feed efficiency.
+Infusion increased the fractional weights of adrenals, gut, kidneys, and spleen but did not stimulate overall body growth or weight gain.
 Plasma IGF-1, IGF-2, and IGFBPs were all suppressed, indicating negative feedback on the endogenous GH/IGF axis.

-In vivo study with 4-day infusion at 180 mcg/kg/dayFinisher pigs receiving LR3-IGF-1
+In vivo study with 4-day infusion at 180 mcg/kg/dayFinisher pigs receiving Long [R3] IGF-1

 Dosing & Administration